MikaelRemes/GameDevUnityRepository/GameDevGame/Assets/RemesFiles/ReadMe.txt

 attached to playersplanet gameobject which has an onMouseDrag method which checks if player drags his mouse on planet.
-I recommend a change that the uses keyboard to move camera instead of mouse. (just update method that uses arrow keys to move rotatetemp.) (this would also remove the need for a rotatecamera button) (also removes the need for a global variable enablerotate).
+I recommend a change that the uses keyboard to move camera instead of mouse. (just update method that uses arrow keys to move rotatetemp.) (this would also remove the need for a rotatecamera button) (also removes the need for a global variable enablerotate) (would also remove onMouseDragMethod which also removes need to attach script to planet) (it would also remove need for more than one handle for camera).
+[TL;DR TODO: move camera with keyboard, removes lots of problems]

 -TODO: help button that displays intructions to player.